-The hazards that are presented by or to the work of PAC arise due to the implementation of project work.
+The hazards that are presented by or to the work of PAC arise due to the implementation of project work and also operations within the offices of the Practice.

 The generic hazards presented by or to the above work, and for which PAC have responsibility, are highlighted in Appendix A. Appendix A also provides details of the control measures that are required as a result of the assessment of these hazards and further details the legislation which is relevant to PAC's activities.